MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-introduce-flow.md

 # Guided Learning for Microsoft Flow

 Welcome to **Guided Learning** for Microsoft Flow.
-This self-paced online course that explains Microsoft Flow in a sequential way, so you can build your knowledge from the ground up.
+This self-paced online course explains Microsoft Flow in a sequential way, so you can build your knowledge from the ground up.

-This  **Guided Learning**  course currently has a Getting Started section, and we will add content over the next few weeks.
-The course is designed to provide guidance in understandable chunks, with a logical flow that helps you learn concepts, details, and examples.
+The  **Guided Learning** course is designed to provide guidance in understandable chunks, with a logical flow that helps you **learn concepts and details by example**.
 It includes lots of visuals to help you learn, too.

 If you're a **beginner** with Microsoft Flow, this course will get you going, and if you're a Microsoft Flow **veteran** this course will tie concepts together, and fill in the gaps.
 We hope you enjoy the course, and look forward to including more content in the future.

 This Guided Learning course is an ongoing **work in progress**.
 Please **let us know** how we're doing, and **other topics you want to see** in this course.

 ## What is Microsoft Flow?